This long article is subdivided into eleven parts:

 strength of ten men and the wit of twelve.”
 They never presume to speak

-of it by its proper appellation, guouztija, lest it should
+of it by its proper appellation, guouztija,

 revenge the insult on their flocks and herds, but they call it Möddaaigja